ArtifactsBenchmark/ArtifactsBenchmark.github.io/README.md

-# LBdemo
+# ArtifactsBenchmark

-This is the repository that contains source code for the [LBdemo website](https://LBdemo.github.io/).
+This is the repository that contains source code for the [ArtifactsBenchmark website](https://ArtifactsBenchmark.github.io/).

 The code refers to [Livecode Bench website](https://livecodebench.github.io).